wso2-attic/esb-connectors/fileconnector/readme.txt

 2. Copy the wso2esb-4.9.0-ALPHA.zip in to location "{ESB_Connector_Home}/repository/".

-3. Please change the file locations with the accessible file locations in the fileconnector.xml (fileconenctor.xml file can be found from <fileconnetor>/src/test/resources/artifacts/ESB/config/proxies/fileconnector/ )
+3. Please do these changes on fileconnector.xml (fileconenctor.xml file can be found from <fileconnetor>/src/test/resources/artifacts/ESB/config/proxies/fileconnector/).
+    1) Change the file locations with the accessible file locations.

+    2) Copy an 'mp4' or a large file at the location specified in <fileconnector.copylarge></fileconnector.copylarge> for copylarge method.

+    3) Create a file at the location specified in <fileconnector.copy></fileconnector.copy> for copy method.

+    3) Create at least one folder and a file at the location specified in  <filelocation></filelocation> archive method.

 4. Make sure that fileconnector is specified as a module in ESB_Connector_Parent pom.
        <module>fileconnector/fileconnector-1.0.0</module>